Visualizing Eagle Ford Oil & Gas Production (Through May 2020)

 This article contains still images from the interactive dashboards available in the original blog post.
 To follow the instructions in this article, please use the interactive dashboards.
 Furthermore, they allow you to uncover other insights as well.

-This interactive presentation contains the latest oil & gas production data from all 23,030 horizontal wells in the Eagle Ford region, that have started producing from 2008 onward, through May 2019.
+These interactive presentations contain the latest oil & gas production data from all 24,877 horizontal wells in the Eagle Ford region, that have started producing from 2008 onward, through May 2020.

 The ‘Advanced Insights’ presentation is displayed below: